About the project

 The Port to REZ road upgrades will:

-• enable delivery of large components essential to construct and operate major critical REZ transmission and generation projects
+- Enable the safe delivery of large components essential to construct and operate renewable energy projects in the REZ

 Working with Transport for NSW

-A Memorandum of Understanding (MOU) is in place between EnergyCo and Transport for NSW to manage transport related projects and impacts for REZ development.
+We have a Memorandum of Understanding (MOU) with Transport for NSW to manage transport related projects and impacts for REZ development.

 Read more about the 'Port to REZ' MOU between EnergyCo and Transport for NSW.